 Beaver Lake near Springdale is a Corps-managed Ozark reservoir where rocky limestone shorelines, clear water, and Corps seasonal draw-down create specific construction conditions.
-Corps Section 26a permits are required for all dock and pier construction, and rocky Ozark substrate typically requires augered or steel pile systems rather than driven timber.
+Corps required reservoir coordination are required for all dock and pier construction, and rocky Ozark substrate typically requires augered or steel pile systems rather than driven timber.

 Shore Protect Team provides Marine Building Services in Springdale, AR.
 On Beaver Lake near Springdale, we build dock and pier systems for Corps seasonal draw-down, install augered or steel pile systems for rocky Ozark substrate, and construct shoreline bulkheads.
-Corps 26a permit preparation is part of every project.
+Shore Protect Team handles all required coordination as part of every project.

 Shore Protect Team offers marine building services in Springdale, AR for residential and commercial waterfront properties on Beaver Lake.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Springdale, AR project is assessed for Corps-managed water levels and clear Ozark mountain water before work begins.